andre-dietrich/liascript-preview/README.md

 # Liascript-Preview

 A preview-plugin for [LiaScript](https://LiaScript.github.io), an extended markdown notation that is intended to be used for interactive online-course generation.

 https://atom.io/packages/liascript-preview

 ## Install

+This has been tested on Linux.
+If you are on a Windows machine, you will probably have to allow your firewall that 2 local ports will be opened, which are required for this package.
+Or change these parameters in your liascript-preview settings.

 ### Command Line